jjrrw174/PocketBook-Sync-KoReader-progress-with-PB-Library/README.md

   6. If no record, insert a record for this
   7. If record is found, update the current record

-Requires SH_IVTOOLS
 To install:
   1. Copy the updateCurrentPage.app to the /applications/ folder of your PocketBook
-  2. Download the SH_IVTOOLS from http://komary.net/sh_ivtool/
-  3. Copy the SH_IVTOOLS to /mnt/ext1/system/bin folder and rename to SH_IVTOOL.app

 To use:
   1. Start device